 Summer reading helps build the foundation of early literacy for our littles.
 Summer reading is critical to help children retain what they learned during the school year.
 Summer reading also helps to foster social-emotional development, discovering the joy of reading, and helping them to become lifelong learners.

-High Point Public Library Children’s 2023 Summer Reading Program, All Together Now, begins on Monday June 12th and will run until Saturday August 12th.
+High Point Public Library Children’s 2024 Summer Reading Program, Adventure Begins at Your Library, will begin Monday June 10th and will run until Saturday August 10th.
 Children can sign up and pick up a paper-reading log in person in the children’s department.
-For more information, call the children’s reference desk at (336) 883-3666.
+For more information, see our summer reading brochure, or you can call the children’s reference desk at (336) 883-3666.

 Summer Book Club Rules: